Emergence of Gravitational Potential and Time Dilation from Non-interacting Systems Coupled to a Global Quantum Clock: Relational Time, Quantum Clocks, and the Page-Wootters Formalism

 The temporal Hilbert space $\hst$ is taken isomorphic to $\mathbb{L}_{2}(\mathbb{R})$ and we consider a pair of Hermitian operators $\toptr$ and $\pt$ on that space which satisfy Heisenberg canonical commutation relation (CCR), $\lcb \toptr , \pt \rcb = i$ (in units with $\hbar = 1$).
 These operators thus constitute a standard pair of conjugate operators on $\hst$.
 In particular, $\toptr$ has a continuous spectrum of eigenvalues $t$ with corresponding orthonormal eigenstates $\ket{t}$ with $\braket{t'|t} = \delta(t -t')$, such that the conjugate operator $\pt$ generates translations in $t$ as $e^{-i\pt t'}\ket{t} = \ket{t + t'}$.
 Within the Page-Wootters formalism the states $\ket{t}$ are endowed with a temporal meaning by introducing the constraint operator $\J$,

 where $\eye_{t}$ and $\eye_{S}$ are identity operators on $\hst$ and $\hs_{S}$, respectively, and $\ham_S$ is the conventional Hamiltonian for the system.
-Physical states $\kett{\Psi}$ in the global Hilbert space $\hs$ are identified to be the ones annihilated by the constraint operator $\J$,
+Physical states $\kett{\Psi}$ in the global Hilbert space $\hs$ are identified to be the ones annihilated by the constraint operator $\J$, akin to the Wheeler-DeWitt equation,

 We use the double-ket notation $\kett{\Psi}$ to stress that the state is defined on the global Hilbert space $\hst\otimes \hs_S$.
+Such a technique of quantization based on constraints can be attributed to Dirac \cite{dirac1950generalized,dirac1988lectures}.
+These physical states, which are eigenstates of the constraint operator $\J$ with eigenvalue zero are globally static but encode an apparent flow of time from the perspective of $\hs_S$.
 Conventional time-dependent states of the system are obtained via a relational approach by conditioning the global, physical state $\kett{\Psi}$ with the eigenvector $\ket{t}$ of the time operator $\toptr$,

 The constraint equation conditioned on $\ket{t}$ becomes

 which upon inserting a complete set of states on $\hst$ given by $\int dt \: \ket{t}\bra{t} = \eye_{t}$, and remembering that the matrix elements of the conjugate momenta are $\braket{t | \pt | t'} = -i \frac{\partial}{\partial t} \delta(t - t')$, gets us the time evolution equation for states $\ket{\psi(t)}$ of the system,